 - All our HIV tests use a blood sample to ensure the most accurate results

-- Fastest laboratory based HIV results in Australia
+- We offer the fastest HIV results in Australia

 What is HIV?